rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ### Installing Extensions

 You can install extensions several ways.
 This [article from itsfoss](https://itsfoss.com/gnome-shell-extensions/) goes into detail on the different methods.
 I prefer to use this tool, although it's very confusing befause it's name is `Extension Manager` and it's not written by the Gnome team.
 It looks just like the `Gnome Extensions` application but it has the capability to install extensions.
-I like better than using the Chrome browser extension.
+I like this method better than using the Chrome browser extension.

 **Installation Instructions**